powsybl/powsybl-open-rao/docs/input-data/crac/nc.md

   the threshold is `- normalValue`

 An AngleCNEC also has two terminals, one being the importing element and the other being the exporting element, which imposes the flow direction.
-Two terminals are referenced by the AngleCNEC in the CSA profiles.
+Two terminals are referenced by the AngleCNEC in the NC profiles.
 The first one (called *terminal_1*) is referenced by the `VoltageAngleLimit`'s `AngleReferenceTerminal` field.
 The second one (called *terminal_2*) is referenced by the `OperationalLimitSet`'s `Terminal` field.
 The flow direction is determined depending on the `VoltageAngleLimit`'s `isFlowToRefTerminal` field value: